fboukezzoula/SwarmMSKit/README.md

 ######if $False = we disable the Microsoft Firewall so all the ports are open inbound/outbound ... not secured !
 	$Firewall = $True

+######Enabled Docker Daemon TLS ?
+Default $True, of course ....
+	$global:EnabledDockerDaemonTLS = $True

+All the Docker Engine hosts (client, swarm manager(s) and swarm workers) have a copy of the CA’s certificate as well as their own key-pair signed by the CA.

 ######Our dedicated TCP Port for our Cluster Swarm Service :
 	SwarmClusterPort = "2017"